David T. Abercrombie

-David Thomas Abercrombie (June 6, 1867 – August 29, 1931) was the founder of the American lifestyle brand Abercrombie & Fitch.
+David Thomas Abercrombie (June 6, 1867 – August 29, 1931) was the founder of the American brand Abercrombie & Fitch.
 A topographer and expert in the outdoors, Abercrombie opened the company as New York's outfitter for the elite and later partnered up with co-founder Ezra Fitch – both men managed the Company through great years of success.

 Today, his company, Abercrombie & Fitch Co. remains as a prominent American clothing brand.
 A brand in his name was released by the company in 1998 – abercrombie.